Nagananda Kodituwakku: Public litigation activism

-Rajapakse 3rd Term Nomination Challenge
+Mahinda Rajapaksa 3rd Term Nomination Challenge

-The 18th amendment to the Sri Lankan constitution removed the two-term restriction for presidency in Sri Lanka, however there was no clause for this to be applied retrospectively.
-Therefore, in the light of the then president, Mahinda Rajapakse, contesting presidency for the third time, Kodituwakku filed this Writ Application at the Registry of the Court of Appeal in December 2014.
+The 18th amendment to the Sri Lankan constitution removed the two-term restriction for the presidency in Sri Lanka, however there was no clause for this to be applied retrospectively.
+Therefore, in the light of the then president, Mahinda Rajapaksa, contesting presidency for the third time, Kodituwakku filed this Writ Application at the Registry of the Court of Appeal in December 2014.
 This submission was reported to be missing until there was a significant challenge by the opposition candidate Maithripala Sirisena.
 The significant challenge coincided with the missing case to be listed for support on 2 January 2015 during the Sri Lanka court vacation - a vacation system that has also been challenged by Kodituwakku.
 With the imminent defeat of Rajapakse and requests made by concerned citizens, Kodituwakku withdrew the case as the proceeding would have blocked the Presidential Elections and given Rajapakse a further period of time due to the nature of the 2015 Sri Lankan Presidential Election.

 The 19th amendment to the Sri Lankan constitution has reinstated the two-term limit for any president holding office.